stefanodixon-ux/webMAN-MOD/README.md

 - Support batch script automation at startup (dev_hdd0/boot_init.txt or dev_hdd0/autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
 - Launch mounted games with /play.ps3 command.
 Once a game is mounted via html, click on the displayed icon to launch the game on the PS3.
 - Execute XMB functions with /play.ps3 command. (e.g: /play.ps3?col=network&seg=seg_premo) <- this will start Remote Play server from XMB.
-- A comprehensive set of web commands and features for customization (link in Web Commands Documentation)
 - Multiple Web Commands interfaces via HTTP, FTP, PS3MAPI, file polling (dev_hdd0/tmp/wm_request)
-- Option for auto-play music when the system starts or through a combo that calls /browser.ps3$music
+- Option for auto-play music or video when the system starts or through a combo that calls /browser.ps3$music or /browser.ps3$video
-- Combo L2+L3+R3 allows to set the XMB multimedia player as background/dynamic theme.
+- Combo L3+R3+L2 allows to set the XMB multimedia player as background/dynamic theme.
+- Combo L3+R3+L2+R2 allows to browse the XMB during packages installation.
+- Support for auto-map libsound.sprx from /dev_hdd0/tmp
 - Support for enable/disable noBD patch needed to remarry BD drive
-- Support for relink identical files in /dev_hdd0/GAMES and /dev_hdd0/game
+- Support for relink identical files in /dev_hdd0/GAMES and /dev_hdd0/game using /stat.ps3<path>&id=<title_id>?fast
-- Support for auto-change of random or specific wallpaper and VSH resources like coldboot_*.ac3, lines.qrc, canyon.qrc, earth.qrc when system starts.
+- Support for auto-change of random or specific wallpaper and VSH resources like backgrounds, themes, coldboot_*.ac3, lines.qrc, canyon.qrc, earth.qrc when system starts.
+- A comprehensive set of web commands and features for customization.
+Link in [Web Commands Documentation](https://www.psx-place.com/threads/webman-mod-web-commands.1508/)

 #### Stealth features
-- Support for dumping IDPS/PSID/act.dat
+- Support for dumping and spoofing IDPS/PSID/act.dat
 - Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)
 - "Offline" mode (blocks some PSN/tracking servers) and automatic restore when CFW syscalls are removed.
 Game updates still work in this mode. (v1.33.03)
 - Scan for games on the stealth folder "/video"